hhenrichsen/sandbox-2023-lecture-notes/Lecture 3 - Backend.md

 those arise.
 It is very easy to get caught in the hype around microservices and such, but those are rarely worth it from the beginning.

+### Packages vs Apps
+* Apps are the parts of code that actually run
+* Packages are the parts of the code that are used by the apps, but are not run on their own.

 # Lecture 3 - Intro to Backend

 Backend to me is the place to start; until you have a good idea what your data